Hyddrogene/vision_edt/README.md

 ## ViewCalendar

-[ViewCalendar] (https://bessantoy.github.io/Calendar-viewer) is a react application used to view events in a calendar from xml data.
+[a link] (https://bessantoy.github.io/Calendar-viewer) is a react application used to view events in a calendar from xml data.
 This application offers tools for coloring, filters, and statistics.

 This application was made with React, Node, javaScript, Css. it implements APIs like fullcalendar and chart.js